iot2tangle/Streams-mqtt-gateway/README.md

 `nano config.json`

-Set the *device_name* to the value specified in the configuration file of the Device.
+Set the *whitelisted_device_ids* to include all the device IDs specified in their respective configuration files.
 Leave *username, password* empty ("") if your borker does not require authentication.
 Set the *username, password* if you are connecting to an authenticaded broker.
 Set the *borker_ip, broker_port* to match the location on the broker, (default MQTT port is 1883).